Automotive Journalism MAStudy level: Postgraduate

 - Media Loan Shop: As a student, you’ll have access to Coventry University’s specialist Media Loan Shop.
 This well-stocked facility offers an extensive range of specialist, professional photography and film equipment.

-- Televison Studio: TV studio is the latest addition to our media facilities.
+- Televison Studio: the TV studio is the latest addition to our media facilities.
 You’ll have access to our on-campus TV studio The Tank, with its specialist TV studio equipment, including large cameras, mixing facilities and fibre-optic wiring throughout.

 Careers and opportunities

-On successful completion of this course, you should know how to:
+Upon successful completion of this course, you should know how to:

 - Create automotive content to professional standards, for digital, broadcast, print or social media.